kahboom/nerdycode.com/src/posts/e2e-testing-react-cypress.md

 In this tutorial, we'll be setting up our React app with Cypress.
 Though not exclusive to React, [Cypress](https://www.cypress.io/) is a comprehensive, but lightweight E2E testing suite.

-I like Cypress because it runs in the browser, isn't bloat-y, and is easy to get started with.
-Since it runs in the browser, you can use browser dev tools to debug alongside your tests.
+<p>I like Cypress because it runs in the browser, isn't bloat-y, and is easy to get started with.
+Since it runs in the
+ browser, you can use browser dev tools to debug alongside your tests.
 It comes with a pretty cool UI, but if you wanted to run it in your terminal, that's possible too!
-The best part is that Cypress will create snapshots so that you can view these at a later time, should you choose to.
+The best part is that Cypress will create snapshots so that you can view these at a later time, should you choose to.</p>

 Cypress is a pleasure to work with, but if it's not for you, you can also use [Selenium](https://www.seleniumhq.org/) and [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/).
 Every project's requirements are different, so you should look into the role that E2E testing will play for you and your team.
 Don't forget to consider CD/CI and whether or not it is important for you to be able to integrate your E2E testing suite with it as well.